awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 The request accepts the following data in JSON format\.

  ** [SourceLanguageCode](#API_TranslateText_RequestSyntax) **   <a name="Translate-TranslateText-request-SourceLanguageCode"></a>
 The language code for the language of the source text\.
 The language must be a language supported by Amazon Translate\.
+For a list of language codes, see [Supported Language Codes](how-it-works.md#how-it-works-language-codes)\.
 To have Amazon Translate determine the source language of your text, you can specify `auto` in the `SourceLanguageCode` field\.
-If you specify `auto`, Amazon Translate will call Amazon Comprehend to determine the source language\.
+If you specify `auto`, Amazon Translate will call [Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/comprehend-general.html) to determine the source language\.
 Type: String
 Length Constraints: Minimum length of 2\.
 Maximum length of 5\.
 Required: Yes